KyeOnDiscord/pro-swapper-wiki/wiki.md

 # Swapper Not Opening

 If the swapper isn't opening:
-Turn off your anti virus, turn off real time protection from Windows security
+Turn off your anti virus, turn off real time protection from Windows security.
+If the swapper is still not opening try putting it in a different folder (or your desktop) If there is a .NET error or something like that try installing the .NET framework [here](hhttps://dotnet.microsoft.com/download/dotnet-framework/net472 "Microsoft's .NET 4.7.2 framework")

 # Stuck on starting
 If it's stuck on starting: